renancavalcantercb/termoPython/README.md

 ## Features

-- Selects a random word from a JSON with more than 1000 words in Portuguese
+- [x] Selects a random word from a JSON with more than 1000 words in Portuguese
-- Checks if the word sent in input is in the JSON word list
+- [x] Checks if the word sent in input is in the JSON word list
-- Checks if the word sent by the input is the word chosen at random
+- [x] Checks if the word sent by the input is the word chosen at random
-- If the word sent by the input has equal letters in equal positions of the random word, it will return a printout showing what they are
+- [x] If the word sent by the input has equal letters in equal positions of the random word, it will return a printout showing what they are

 ## Future Features

-- Return letters that are in the random word, but are not in the same position
+- [x] Return letters that are in the random word, but are not in the same position
-- Return using colors the letters of the word
+- [x] Return using colors the letters of the word
+- [ ] Check for repeated letters